Georgia HVAC License: How to Get Certified as an HVAC Contractor in GA

 The exam for Class 2 Non-restricted controlled air contractors contains more technical questions than the Class 1 exam.
 They focus on the operation of commercial air systems that exceed 175,000 BTUs of heating and 60,000 BTUs of cooling, including:

-The state board website provides a yearly reference list of materials and a candidate information handbook for those looking to study for either of the conditioned air contractor exams.
+American Contractors Exam Services provides a reference list of materials and other important information for those looking to study for either of the conditioned air contractor exams.

 Reciprocal licensing agreements between states allow plumbing professionals to work legally with an out-of-state license.

-At this time, Georgia has a reciprocity agreement with the state of Louisiana.
+At this time, Georgia has reciprocity agreements with the state of Louisiana, Texas, and South Carolina.
 To apply for a reciprocal HVAC license in Georgia, fill out the form and send it to the board office.

 Georgia HVAC license costs